Anonymization-Enhanced Privacy Protection for Mobile GUI Agents: Available but Invisible: Experiment

+Under XML mode, the methods exhibit a finer-grained trade-off.
+For GPT-4o, our method achieves the best SR and Sub-SR (41.30\%/77.36\%), outperforming both \emph{Original} and \emph{Full cover}, while \emph{Full cover} remains best on RRR and ROR.
+For Gemini-3-flash-preview, \emph{Original} is still strongest on SR, Sub-SR, and ROR, and \emph{Full cover} is best on RRR; our method lies between them overall, retaining strong task completion while avoiding the information loss caused by blanket replacement.

 \paragraph{Results on PrivScreen.} Table~\ref{tab:dualtap} presents the results on the PrivScreen benchmark.
-Our method consistently achieves the strongest privacy protection across all models.
+Overall, our method provides strong privacy protection across all tested models while keeping utility competitive.
 For Qwen2.5-VL-7B, our method maintains the same task accuracy (89.00\%) while dramatically reducing the LR from 97.14\% to 19.52\% and MS from 96.99\% to 30.69\%.
 For GPT-5, we preserve high utility (90.00\% vs. 93.00\%) while reducing BertScore from 0.9260 to 0.1495.
-Compared to existing defenses such as AnyAttack or DualTAP, our method consistently achieves the lowest leakage-related metrics while maintaining competitive accuracy.
+Compared to existing defenses such as AnyAttack or DualTAP, our method consistently improves key leakage-related metrics while maintaining competitive accuracy.